U.S debt deluge lifts bond yields to four-year high, Asia stocks down

 TOKYO (Reuters) - Asian stocks slipped and the U.S. dollar advanced on Tuesday, as a deluge of U.S. government debt this week and the specter of inflation and a higher fiscal deficit drove U.S. borrowing costs near four-year highs.

-MSCI’s broadest index of Asia-Pacific shares outside Japan fell 0.25 percent.
-Japan’s Nikkei rose 0.7 percent thanks to fall in the yen.
+MSCI's broadest index of Asia-Pacific shares outside Japan .MIAPJ0000PUS fell 0.25 percent.
+Japan's Nikkei .N225 rose 0.7 percent thanks to fall in the yen.

-U.S. bond prices have fallen for the past four days, pushing up the 10-year yield to 2.998 percent, its highest level since January 2014.
+U.S. bond prices have fallen for the past four days, pushing up the 10-year yield to 2.998 percent US10YT=RR, its highest level since January 2014.

 “There are concerns about inflation, rising oil prices and also U.S. fiscal conditions,” said Hiroko Iwaki, senior strategist at Mizuho Securities, noting the U.S. budget deficit is expected to hit $1 trillion next year.